rankvise logo

 The goal of this step is to learn how well your current product or service performs in the market.
 You should be testing your offering with prospects who are similar to your target customers, but also consider testing with prospects who are not similar and even those who are unfamiliar with your industry.

-You want to know what drives their buying behavior so that you can adjust accordingly later when marketing to larger groups of customers that have similar characteristics as these early adopters did (or didn’t).
-This will help ensure that when you do start selling on a larger scale, all of your marketing efforts will resonate with potential buyers because they’ll recognize themselves in every piece of communication you send out about the benefits of using whatever product or service it is that’s being offered by Go-to-Market Strategy Guide Inc!
+You want to know what drives their buying behaviour so that you can adjust accordingly later when marketing to larger groups of customers that have similar characteristics as these early adopters did (or didn’t).
+This will help ensure that when you do start selling on a larger scale, all of your marketing efforts will resonate with potential buyers because they’ll recognize themselves in every piece of communication you send out about the benefits of using whatever product or service it is that’s being offered by Go to Market Strategy Guide.

 Step 4: Prepare Your Sales Team for Direct Sales